Psychedelic Week by Mason Marks

 People

-Mason Marks is a law professor at Florida State University and the senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School.
+Mason Marks is the editor of Psychedelic Week.
+He is a law professor at Florida State University and the senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School.